s1dsq/pyscm/README.md

 # Scheme interpreter in python

-This project is a work in progress
+This project is a work in progress.
+Many features are missing.
+I am putting things together piece by piece

 ## Introduction
 A subset of features for the